-In this case, the second call to toString cannot possibly throw a null pointer warning - x is non-null if control flows to the second statement.
+In this case, the second call to tostring cannot possibly throw a null pointer warning - x is non-null if control flows to the second statement.
 In other cases, a checker avoids issuing later warnings with the same cause even when later code in a method might also fail.
 This does not affect the soundness guarantee, but a user may need to examine more warnings after fixing the first ones identified.
-(More often, at least in our experience to date, a single fix corrects all the warnings.)
+(Often, a single fix corrects all the warnings.)